 From July 19 to July 30, attendance at the Pilgrim Holiness Church in Winchester could have exposed someone to COVID-19.
 Five cases are associated with that location and a camp in Ohio associated with the church.

 Saxon Independent Baptist Church in Whitley County is associated with 9 cases.

 A church in Hardin County is the source of an outbreak of 40 cases.

 Tip Top Church in Magoffin County reports 2 cases, one an infant.

-Calvary Baptist Church in Sanford has 10 cases associated with services between 8/9-23/20.
+Lighthouse Baptist Church in Knott has 50 cases associated with it.

 An outbreak has been reported at an unnamed church in MA.